NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 - -v|--verbosity <LEVEL>

 Sets the verbosity level of the command.
 Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and diag[nostic].
 The default is minimal.
-When the verbosity level is detailed or diagnostic, the command will display the merged NuGet configuration.
+When the verbosity level is detailed or diagnostic, the command will display all the NuGet configuration file that will be applied, when invoking NuGet command from the current working directory path.

+The listed NuGet configuration files are in priority order.
+So the order of loading those configurations is reversed, that is, loading order is from the bottom to the top.
+So the configuration on the top will apply.
+You may refer to [How settings are applied](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#how-settings-are-applied) for more details.

 - -?|-h|--help